 \section{Acknowledgments}

 I would like to thank Camille Laurent-Gengoux for introducing me to the notion of modular class and for helping me on various occasions during the long process through which this paper emerged.
 I would like to thank Georges Skandalis and St\'ephane Vassout for hosting me at University Paris VII Diderot in 2019, during which the beginning of this work has been done.
 This work has been completed and finalized in 2021-2022 at Steklov Institute and I would like to thank Nikolai Mnev for its warm welcome.
-Funding: This work was supported by the french governement [ANR Singstar] and the government of the Russian Federation [grant No. 075-15-2019-1620].
+Thanks for Alfonso Garmendia, Raquel Caseiro, Joao Nuno Mestre, Lennart Obster and Zan Grad for very insightful comments about connections and representations of almost Lie algebroids.
+Funding: This work was supported by the french governement [ANR Singstar - ANR-14-CE25-0012] and the government of the Russian Federation [grant No. 075-15-2019-1620].